learn-co-curriculum/phase-0-intro-to-css/README.md

 ### Type Selectors

 Type selectors are used to select elements based on their HTML element type.
-The type selectors syntax is simply: `htmlelementname`.
+The type selector syntax is simply: `htmlelementname`.

 ```css
 /*